joshbegley/nyt-latest/previous.md

 `President Paul Biya of Cameroon, in power for 43 years, is not going anywhere.`\
 https://nytimes.com/2025/10/10/opinion/cameroon-paul-biya-election.html

-**Sister Jean Dolores Schmidt, Centenarian Chaplain at Loyola, Dies at 106**\
+**Sister Jean Dolores Schmidt, Basketball-Loving Chaplain at Loyola, Dies at 106**\
-`She led the Ramblers’ basketball players in pregame prayers, pointed out opponents’ strengths and weaknesses and supported the team in N.C.A.A. tournaments.`\
+`She led the Ramblers’ players in pregame prayers, pointed out opponents’ strengths and weaknesses and supported the team in N.C.A.A. tournaments.`\
 https://nytimes.com/2025/10/10/sports/ncaabasketball/sister-jean-dolores-schmidt-dead.html

 **Martin Kelly: Kicks from Suarez, a historically short England career, and why I'm retiring**\